claudioametrano/metab_db/README.md

 > - It can be from whatever matrix, you have maximum freedom to select something which intrigues you.
 > Some examples: Human gut/oral/skin/... microbiota,  eDNA from water, air (yes, aerobiology does exists), soil, aerosol, plant, fungal, animal microbiota, honey, etc.
 > 2) Identifiy the aim of the study.
-> 3) Reproduce the main basic steps of a metabarcoding analysis following the main step we performed earlier (alpha diversity, ordination. etc).
+> 3) Reproduce the main basic steps of a metabarcoding analysis following the main step we performed (from raw sequences, to diversity analyses and hypotheses testing using metadata).
-> 4) Critically Compare the method and the results you obtained with the methods and results from the paper you selected (they do not need to be exactly the same):
+> 4) Critically Compare the method and the results you obtained with the methods and results from the paper you selected (they do not need to be exactly the same, as you are restricted to QIIME):
 > - Did you use the same tool/pipeline the authors used to perform the analyses?
-List methods and highlight differencies explaining your chioice (e.g for sequence data filtering/trimming, OTU clustering or ASV, similarity thresholds applied, data normalization method, alpha and beta diversity methods applied, statistics to test hypotheses using metadata).
+List methods and highlight differencies explaining your chioice (e.g for sequence data filtering/trimming, OTU clustering or ASV, similarity thresholds applied, data normalization method, alpha and beta diversity methods applied, statistics).
-> - Did you get to their same conclusions?
+> - Could you get to their same conclusions?
 Describe the results, and how data were suitable to verify the hypotheses of the study.
 > - Did the change of method noticeably affect the results?
 If that happened what were the main differences?